indmdev/indmshopbot/README.md

   For Completed Order:

       - ✅ Select An Order - To start managing your order.
-      - ✅ View Keys Button - To view the product's keys you purchased in the selected order (For Product Keys Items Only).
+      - ✅ View Keys Button - View the product's keys you purchased in the selected order (For Product Keys Items Only).
       - ✅ Download File Button - To Download the product's file(s) you purchased in the selected order (For Downloadable Products Only).
       - ✅ Re-Purchase Button - To re-purchase the product of the selected order.
       - ✅ Chat History Button - To see all the chats between you and the Seller of the selected order.
-      - ✅ Chat Seller Button - To Chat with the seller of the selected order.
+      - ✅ Chat Seller Button - Chat with the selected order's seller.
-      - ✅ Add Review Button - To give a review on your selected order, Good or Bad will reflect on the product and the seller's store.
+      - ✅ Add Review Button - To review your selected order, Good or Bad will reflect on the product and the seller's store.

   For Incomplete Order: